 So the GCP dev experience is not off to a great start but the article I mentioned earlier said that there were 4 ways to deploy on GCP so I'm keeping up the courage and diving deeper into GCP land as their offering seems promising on the paper.

 The other way you could deploy it is using the CLI and I tried both to deploy a framework-dependent deployment bundle and using a custom docker file.
 Both ways require you to have a minimal app.yaml file in your project that is the configuration for app engine.

 runtime: aspnetcore env: flex

-.NET core is not supported on its standard environment so you gotta use flexible environment which means the applications runs within Docker containers on Compute Engine VM.
-The prices are higher for flexible environment and also more complex as you gotta pay for vCPU, memory and disk usage versus just instance hours.
+.NET Core is not supported on its standard environment so you gotta use a flexible environment which means the applications run within Docker containers on Compute Engine VM.
+The prices are higher for a flexible environment and also more complex as you gotta pay for vCPU, memory, and disk usage versus just instance hours.

 But enough about the app engine and more about the deployment.
 After you are done running

 dotnet publish -c Release you can finally deploy it.
 The deployment itself is heartbreaking as it takes ages to complete but when it finally deploys, things are looking quite good.
 I did have some problems connecting my DB from the .NET application so the ride is not that smooth.

 Annoying pricing calculator where you gotta punch in vCPU's per hour, memory per hour, and persistent disk.
 I just wanna know how much an average application will cost.
 Is that too much to ask in the day and age of superadvanced AI's and so forth?